3 - An unseasonably mild afternoon high of 62° occurred just two days after a morning low of 11°.

 22 - Today's springlike high of 69° was a record for the date and three degrees warmer than two days ago when another record high was set.

 27 - Today's high of 72° (twenty-nine degrees above average) was the third record high in the past nine days, but it was just two days after a low of 19°, which was three days after a high of 69°.
+(At the time this became the third mildest February on record; it's now ranked ninth).

 6 - Although rain fell on eight of the past nine days it amounted to only 1.05".
 Today's rainfall was just 0.07" but it was accompanied by ferocious winds, with Central Park recording a wind gust of 52 mph (bringing to mind the Ash Wednesday nor'easter on the same date in 1962).